-From the twenty plays to be presented, a committee of five judges will select three to be repeated on the two Saturday performances, and to each of these organizations a prize of \$100 will be awarded.
-To the best of these three David Belasco will present a trophy signifying distinction, which will be held by the winning group until the tournament of 1924, when it will again be competed for reted for.
-Walter Hartwig, general manager of the tournament, Watter Hartwig, general manager of the fournament, which has been arranged under the auspices of the New York Drama League, has been fortunate in securing the Bayes Theatre, on 44th Street, for the week, though it was necessary to postpone it one week beyond the date originally planned.
+From the twenty plays to be presented, a committee of five judges will select three to be repeated on the two Saturday performances, and to each of these organiza-tions a prize of \$100 will be awarded.
+To the best of these three David Belasco will present a trophy signify-ing distinction, which will be held by the winning group until the tournament of 1924, when it will again be comreted for.

+Walter Hartwig, general manager of the tournament, which has been arranged under the auspices of the New York Drama League, has been fortunate in securing the Bayes Theatre, on 44th Street, for the week, though it was necessary to postpone it one week beyond the date originally planned.

 One hundred orchestra seats have been allotted to the Gardens Players for the Wednesday night on which they appear, and these may be obtained from Miss Mary E. Taylor.
 Flower Shop, Greenway Terraces, at \$1.65 each.
 Miss Taylor will also arrange for securing tickets to the other performances of the week, or they may be obtained by addressing the Little Theatre Tournament, 29 West 47th Street.
-The box office sale will begin Thursday, May 3 May 3.
+The box office sale will begin Thursday, May 3.